 Day 2: The Ultimate Combo of the Rocks and the Ferry

-Trace the fascinating journey of the neighborhood to becoming the ultimate tourist hub that it is.
+Trace the fascinating journey of the neighbourhood to become the ultimate tourist hub that it is.
 Don’t forget to grab a drink at Sydney’s oldest club, the Fortune of War (1828) here to sum up the first half of the day.

 Ideal time: 10 am to 9 pm (8 pm on Sundays)